- Chart

 Overview

-The Themes Global Systemically Important Banks ETF (GSIB) is designed to provide investors with exposure to global banks that are designated as 'systemically important' by regulatory bodies.
-These are typically large financial institutions whose failure could pose a significant risk to the global financial system.
-The ETF aims to capture the performance of these critical banking entities, often through a diversified basket of stocks.
+The ETF Themes Global Systemically Important Banks ETF (BGSI) is designed to provide investors with exposure to global banks that are classified as Systemically Important Financial Institutions (SIFIs).
+These are institutions whose failure could trigger a cascade of negative effects throughout the global financial system.
+The ETF aims to capture the performance of these key players in the financial sector, with a focus on their global reach and significance.

 Reputation and Reliability